 The Texas Higher Education Coordinating Board determined that students must score at the college readiness level on the Texas Success Initiative Assessment.
-Incoming freshmen are prepped for the TSIA2 during Summer Bridge.
 Interventions for students, including freshmen and upperclassmen, who did not meet one or more of these readiness standards will be incorporated into their daily schedules.
-These interventions will include: writing and/or math lab.
-Students are given the opportunity to meet these standards twice each semester at minimum.
-(TSIA2) on the component of math and ELAR (English Language Arts, Writing, and Reading.
+These interventions will include writing and/or math lab.